yujiri8/yujiri.xyz/misc/survival_advice.md

 A big bummer is that unless you have significant income and a good credit score, which you almost certainly don't if your position is anything like mine, you can't rent an apartment traditionally.
 They have application processes covered in some sticky red substance and usually require you to *prove your income is 3x the rent.* So searching on websites like zillow and hotpads is a waste of time.
 Your only options are alternative renting platforms like airbnb.

 Some people say airbnb gives worse prices than traditional rent.
-I think that's bullshit: airbnbs nearly always include all utilities (running water, temperature control, electricity, WiFi) while traditional apartments usually include at most 2 of them; the rest are further expenses.
+I think that's bullshit: airbnbs nearly always include all utilities (running water, temperature control, electricity, WiFi) while traditional apartments usually include at most 2 of them and the rest are further expenses.
 I don't think airbnbs are actually a worse deal when you factor all that in.

 Although airbnb is the most well-known alternative renting platform, there are [several others](https://blog.tortugabackpacks.com/airbnb-competitors/).